By clicking the continue button above, I certify I have read the CME/MOC statements below.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of USF Health and Rockpointe.
 USF Health is accredited by the ACCME to provide continuing medical education for physicians.

-USF Health designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
+USF Health designates this enduring activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.